Free WhatsApp API Masterclass: A 60 Minute Crash Coursess Enroll Now

 Here’s an image to explain the entire flow in detail.

-For businesses, this means customer details like addresses, orders, payments, or questions stay private and safe.
+For businesses, this means that customer details, such as addresses, orders, payments, and questions, remain private and safe.

-End-to-end encryption (E2EE) is very strong.
+End-to-end encryption (E2EE) is robust.
 But there are some limitations that businesses should know:

 If someone gets your unlocked phone, they can read chats.
 Encryption cannot stop weak passwords or stolen devices.